TYChan6028/Grade-Notification-System/README.md

 # Grade-Notification-System
-Periodically checks the NCKU grade system and notifies the user if new grades were posted via email.
+Periodically checks the NCKU grade system for newly announced semester grades.
+If new grades were posted, notify the user via email.